jiko/stopabadcure/_posts/2013-09-24-about-the-committee.md

 title: About the Committee
 ---

 Here is a current list of the members of the Committee to Stop a Bad Cure.
 Including me, we have 29 members.
-The most recent additions were Edward "Gomer" Moody and Joe MacCracken.
+The most recent additions were **Edward "Gomer" Moody** and **Joe MacCracken**.
 Both joined on Saturday, Oct.
 5.

 Ed is the former owner of the Gomer's liquor store chain.
 He ran unsuccessfully for KC mayor at least once.